-The Directors may appoint one of their number to be the chair of the Directors for such term of office as they determine and may at any time remove him or her from office.
+The Directors may appoint one of their number to be the chair of the Directors for such term of office as they determine and may at any time remove him or her from office, provided that while the Founder Member remains a Director she shall be the Chair unless she declines to act in that capacity.

-11. Directors may delegate7
+11. Directors may delegate